nicksonjean/PHP-Generic-Database/README.md

     - [x] Improved use of the Static Calling format, now using array by key and value for arguments.
     - [x] Improved use of the Static Calling format, now using named arguments.
     - [ ] Adjust in Attribute DEFAULT_FETCH_MODE
-  - [x] Implement fetch and fetchAll methods.
+    - [x] Add file support format connection to XML.
+    - [x] Add file support format connection to JSON.
+    - [x] Add file support format connection to INI.
+    - [x] Add file support format connection to YAML.
-  - [ ] Add transaction, commit and rollback support.
+    - [ ] Add file support format connection to NEON.
     - [x] Added compatibility for PDO engine.
     - [x] Added compatibility for ODBC engine.
     - [ ] Added compatibility for MongoDB Database.
     - [ ] Added compatibility for Cassandra Database.
     - [ ] Added compatibility for SyBase Database.
     - [ ] Added compatibility for dBase Database.
+  - [x] Implement fetch and fetchAll methods.
+  - [ ] Add transaction, commit and rollback support.
   - [ ] Query builder creation.